 Faculty use different delivery modes, teaching methodologies, and learning support services to address the needs of the students.
 Qualified students with disabilities request services from the Office of Accommodative Services via the Request for Accommodations Form.
-The syllabi checklist includes information about the Office of the Accommodative Services and how a student may receive services, if they qualify.
-At the beginning of the semester, the student who chooses to ask for an accommodation visits the Office of Accommodative Services.
-A student may request an accommodation later in the semester.
-If a student qualifies for an accommodation, the student will present the instructor with an accommodation plan that includes universal design and learning, which has been approved by the U.S. Department of Education.
+The syllabi checklist includes information about the Office of the Accommodative Services and how a student may apply for services.
+Student who chooses to request an accommodation visits the Office of Accommodative Services.
+If a student qualifies for an accommodation, the student will present the instructor with an accommodation plan that includes universal design and learning, which have been approved by the U.S. Department of Education.
 Upon receiving the accommodation plan the instructor must sign that they received the plan from the student requesting accommodative services.
 Faculty must provide the accommodations identified in the accommodation plan.
-The Accommodative Services Office is always available to answer questions the instructor might have about the accommodative plan, or to provide help in understanding the disability.
-Training about disabilities is provided to faculty throughout the academic year.
+The Accommodative Services Office is available to answer questions the instructor might have about the accommodative plan.

-The College's Project Aim program provides academic support, academic advising, and mentoring to students who meet one or more of the following criteria: (1) low income as defined by federal guidelines, (2) first-generation in college (i.e. parents have not earned a Bachelor's degree), and (3) documented disability.
-In addition, the English department plans to include peer-to-peer tutoring in their strategic plan in order to assist students with written assignments from various departments.
+The College's Project Aim program provides academic support, academic advising, and mentoring to students who meet one or more of the following criteria: a low income as defined by federal guidelines, and a first-generation in college and/or a documented disability.

 The student organization, Council on Postsecondary Student Affairs (COPSA), hosts a variety of student activities, academic support, and information about college.
 COPSA represents all officially registered postsecondary and Adult High School students.
-COPSA serves as a voice for students' issues and concerns.
+This Council serves as a voice of students for issues and concerns with among themselves and with Guam Community College administration.
+COPSA officers must demonstrate honor, integrity and commitment throughout his or her term.